cftgithub/Word-Guess-Game/README.md

 # Word-Guess-Game
 ## Purpose:
 To create a fun game using JavaScript to demonstrate event listeners and DOM manipulation.
+Try it out yourself!
+[Play Word Guess Game](https://cftgithub.github.io/Word-Guess-Game/)

 ## How the App Works:
 * The following will be displayed on the webpage at the start of game and modified/updated during game-play.